Modulus of families of walks on graphs: An algorithm for approximating the modulus

-\end{theorem} \begin{remark} The inequality (\ref{eq:alg-mod}) holds even when $p=1$.
-However, (\ref{eq:alg-rho}) depends on the strict convexity of the $p$-norm when $p>1$. \end{remark} \begin{proof} Since the size of $\Gamma'$ is monotonically increasing within the loop and is bounded from above by $|\Gamma|$, which by Theorem \ref{thm:essential-subfamily} we can assume to be finite, the algorithm will certainly terminate in finite time.
+while $\rho$ satisfies { \arraystretch{2} } \end{theorem} \begin{remark} The inequality (\ref{eq:alg-mod}) holds even when $p=1$.
+However, (\ref{eq:alg-rho}) depends on the strict convexity of the $p$-norm when $p>1$.
+Also the lower bound in \eqref{eq:alg-mod} follows from the monotonicity of modulus. \end{remark} \begin{proof} Since the size of $\Gamma'$ is monotonically increasing within the loop and is bounded from above by $|\Gamma|$, which by Theorem \ref{thm:essential-subfamily} we can assume to be finite, the algorithm will certainly terminate in finite time.
 (As demonstrated in the examples to follow, however, for certain graphs the algorithm tends to terminate after relatively few iterations.)

 To see~\eqref{eq:alg-mod}, we observe that the identity $\cE_p(\rho)=\Mod_p(\Gamma')$ is a loop invariant.
 Moreover, the loop can only terminate if $\ell := \ell_\rho(\gamma) > 0$.
 But when $\ell > 0$, then the definition of $\gamma$ implies that $\frac{1}{\ell}\rho\in A(\Gamma)$ and, thus, that